Poznań: Administrative division

 Poznań is divided into 42 neighbourhoods called osiedle, each of which has its own elected council with certain decision-making and spending powers.
 The first uniform elections for these councils covering the whole area of the city were held on 20 March 2011.

-For certain administrative purposes, the old division into five districts called dzielnica is used – although these ceased to be governmental units in 1990.
-These were:
+For certain administrative purposes, the old division into five districts called dzielnica is used – although they ceased to be governmental units in 1990.
+These are: